MasterPackager/Windows-Application-Package-Manifest/README.md

  - Name the shortcut without the app version
       - _Example: "App Name"_
  - Do not create desktop and taskbar shortcuts.
 Desktop and taskbar is end-user private space and they can create shortcuts there on their own.
  - Do not create uninstall shortcuts.
-Windows offers an uninstall option by right-clicking on any app shortcut.
+Windows offers an uninstall option by right-clicking on any app shortcut and from Programs and Features.
  - Do not create rarely-needed shortcuts like links to the website, release notes, etc.

 ### Office 365 add-ins